-(Note: The House has designated the Energy Policy Act of 2005 in the 109th Congress as H.R.
+(Note: The House and Senate have designated the Energy Policy Act of 2005 in the 109th Congress as H.R.
 6, the same number as the energy bill considered in the 108th Congress.
-References in the introduction and elsewhere to H.R.
-6 in the 108th Congress are designated by [108] following the bill number.
-The Senate is also considering its version of the energy bill as H.R.
-6.)
+References to H.R.
+6 in the 108th Congress are designated by [108] following the bill number.)

-Since the time of the Arab oil embargo in 1973-1974, the United States and other major energy consumers have achieved greater efficiencies in energy use in all sectors of the economy.1 However, national and world energy demand continues to grow, and domestic oil production in the United States continues to decline as the more accessible resources of crude from U.S. fields in Alaska and elsewhere have been tapped.
+Since the time of the Arab oil embargo in 1973-1974, the United States and other major energy consumers have achieved greater efficiencies in energy use in all sectors of the economy.
+However, national and world energy demand continues to grow, and domestic oil production in the United States continues to decline as the more accessible resources of crude from U.S. fields in Alaska and elsewhere have been tapped.
 As a consequence, the gap between U.S. production and consumption has had to be covered by increased oil imports.
 These imports, roughly 6 million barrels per day (mbd) daily after the Arab oil embargo, now exceed 10 million mbd to satisfy U.S. oil consumption of nearly 21 mbd.2